mystikrider/namaste-react/README.md

     babel js transpile/compile jsx to react code so that browser can understand babes does transpiles convert new js code to the way oldr browser understands

-## tools prettier code formatter, bracket pair colorizer, eslint -msoft, better comments, json viewer, tailwind css intelisense
+## tools prettier code formatter, bracket pair colorizer, eslint -msoft, better comments, json viewer, tailwind css intelisense, react dev tools chrome

 ## Class comps & Func Comps
     this is diff in func and arrow comp